Strawberry Lemonade Cake

 - 2 cups (400g) sugar

-- 4 large eggs, room temperature (to save time you can warm them in a bowl of very warm water for 5 min)
+- 4 large eggs, room temperature (To save time, place eggs in a bowl of warm water for 5 minutes.)

 - 2 teaspoons (8g) baking powder